 The fear of damaging relationships is understandable, but we assure you that there is a way to prioritize and protect your relationships during the transition of your business.
-In fact, the owners we work with tell us that their succession journey not only did not damage their relationships, but the journey actually strengthened them.
+In fact, the owners we work with tell us that their succession journeys not only did not damage their relationships, but actually strengthened them.

 We’ve observed five behaviors in owners who will settle for nothing less than succession plans that keep their most important relationships intact.

 1. Communicate your feelings (including fear) and desires with others.
 We don’t mean to say that you share every feeling with every person.
 Instead, acknowledge what you are feeling and find a trusted person in whom you can confide.

 2. Listen to the feelings (including fear) of others.
 Successors have fears and aspirations of their own.

 3. Become a champion fisherman.
 Long before you put you finalize your transition plans, we encourage you to go fishing.
 Test the waters to see what others are thinking with questions like, “I’ve been thinking lately about my future and the company’s future.
 What direction do you see the company going as I get older?”